 During the Second World War, the remains of Chateauneuf du Pape’s castle were occupied by Nazi forces, which used it as an observation post.
-As the war drew to a close and the allies advanced on their position, they attempted to blow up the remaining buildings, but only succeeded in destroying the northern half of the tower.
+As the war drew to a close and the allies advanced on their position, they attempted to blow up the remaining buildings and succeeded in destroying the northern half of the tower.

 Over the past few decades, Chateauneuf du Pape has cemented its position as both one of the Rhone’s most exciting wine regions and a must-visit destination in its own right.
 It is simply everything you would want from a Provencal wine village: cobbled stone streets, charming outdoor cafes, restaurants, bakeries, and ancient ruins of the Pope’s summer home all combine to make Chateauneuf du Pape a veritable wine tourist paradise!

 Gastronomy & Wine

-Although other French regions would disagree, Provence continues to be one of the most exciting places in France to eat out.
-Its biggest asset is simply the wealth of excellent natural produce: pink garlic, colorful fresh peppers, tomatoes, eggplants, courgettes and asparagus, all things to tantalize the taste buds.
-The lamb is also some of the finest around, allowed to freely graze on the salt-marsh grass of the Camargue; the flavor intensity is incomparable.
-Freshly caught fish is another major highlight, in addition to the delicious and inimitable wines produced across the region.
+Although other French regions would disagree, Provence is one of France’s most exciting places to eat out.
+Its biggest asset is simply the wealth of excellent natural produce: pink garlic, colorful fresh peppers, tomatoes, eggplants, courgettes, and asparagus, all things to tantalize the taste buds.
+The lamb is also some of the finest around, allowed to graze on the salt-marsh grass of the Camargue freely; the flavor intensity is incomparable.
+Freshly caught fish is another major highlight and the delicious and inimitable wines produced across the region.